scholity/Training/README.md

 # Training

-This is an update to the README file
+This is an update by developer 2

 Another update